A Story of Christmas Eve.

 As a Jewish family, we don’t really do Christmas.
 Yes, we’ll gather together, have a big meal, play board games, and watch far too much television.
 But that’s because it’s a holiday, everything is closed, and there’s not much else to do.
-This year, we’d just had some building work done, and there was still loads of cleaning up/making good/re-decorating to do.
+Coming up to Christmas that year we’d just had some building work done, and there was still loads of cleaning up, making good, re-decorating to do.
 So it was looking like a DIY Christmas and new year.

-As it happens, the builders found an old, crumpled newspaper stuffed into the wall of one of our bedrooms.
-It’s the Lancashire Post from 30 September 1943, and that afternoon I decided to have a go at ‘uncrumpling’ it using our steam iron.
-The paper was somewhat fragile – and I suspect they didn’t use the best quality newspaper during the war years – and I became absorbed in the task of slowly but surely flattening the paper one careful centimetre at a time.
+On the afternoon of Christmas Eve I decided to have a go at ‘uncrumpling’ it using our steam iron.
+It turned out to be the Lancashire Post from 30th September 1943.
+The paper was very fragile – I suspect they didn’t use the best quality newspaper during the war years – and I became absorbed in the task of slowly but surely flattening the paper one careful centimetre at a time.
 I wasn’t even aware that the radio was burbling quietly away on the other side of the room.

 As each piece revealed its flattened secrets, I read about the Fifth Army’s losses in North Africa, the Russian advances along the Dneiper, a successful bombing raid over Germany (only eight missing in action).
 I also read about a local woman fined for fiddling ration books, and a Polish aircraft man convicted of drunk driving.